evkx/evkx.github.io/content/models/audi/q6_e-tron/sq6_e-tron/_index.md

 ---
 title: Audi SQ6 e-tron
 linktitle: "SQ6 e-tron"
-description: "Audi SQ6 e-tron is an all-electric premium coupe SUV with a WLTP range of up to 607 km (377 miles).
+description: "Audi SQ6 e-tron is an all-electric premium SUV with a WLTP range of up to 598 km (372 miles).
 EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true